Serre's uniformity question and proper subgroups of $C_{ns}^+(p)$: Abstract

 \section{Abstract}

 Serre's uniformity question asks whether there exists a bound $N>0$ such that, for every non-CM elliptic curve $E$ over $\Q$ and every prime $p>N$, the residual Galois representation $\rho_{E,p}:\Gal(\overline{\Q}/\Q) \to \Aut(E[p])$ is surjective.
 The work of many authors has shown that, for $p>37$, this representation is either surjective or has image contained in the normaliser of a non-split Cartan subgroup $C_{ns}^+(p)$.
-Zywina \cite{zywina15} has further proved that, whenever $\rho_{E,p}$ is not surjective for $p>37$, its image can be either $C_{ns}^+(p)$ or an index-3 subgroup of it.
-Recently, Le Fourn and Lemos \cite{lefournlemos21} showed that the index-3 case cannot arise for $p>1.4 \cdot 10^7$.
-We show that the same statement holds for any prime larger than $37$.
+Zywina has further proved that, whenever $\rho_{E,p}$ is not surjective for $p>37$, its image is either $C_{ns}^+(p)$ or a certain subgroup $G(p)$ of $C_{ns}^+(p)$ of index 3.
+Recently, Le Fourn and Lemos showed that the index-3 case cannot arise for $p>1.4 \cdot 10^7$.
+We strengthen this result by proving that the image of $\rho_{E, p}$ is not conjugate to $G(p)$ for any prime larger than $5$.